Support

 In deciding whether to a order retroactive variation of a child support the court will consider factors such as:

-• One party lives outside of Saskatchewan, unless that party agrees to use the service.
+- A parent resides outside of Saskatchewan, unless that parent agrees to use the service.

 Parties have 30 days to apply to court to vary or suspend the recalculation decision.